Livestock Analysis & Competitive Advantage

 The Turkana County Government has established partnerships with the National Government, Development Partners, the Kenya Investment Authority, and the Kenya National Chamber of Commerce and Industry.
 Through these partnerships, the County Government, in consultation with stakeholders, is constantly profiling and documenting domestic as well as foreign direct investment opportunities in the Livestock and Fisheries sub-sectors

-In line with the Kenya Vision 2030, the National Government’s Big 4 Agenda and the County Government’s mid-term Development Plan, the Turkana County Government invites interested investors and mid-sized startup enterprises to participate and develop opportunities in:
+In line with the Kenya Vision 2030 and the County Government’s Nine-Point Development Agenda, the Turkana County Government invites interested investors and mid-sized startup enterprises to participate and develop opportunities in:

 -